 Psst: Hey you.
 This is the 2nd part of a five part series.
 Start here.

 My Grandaddy Franks was the King of Snark before snark was cool.
 He’d tell his employees, “You can show up without your pants, but don’t show up without your keys.”
-He’d tell my sister, “You’re pretty two ways: pretty ugly and pretty likely to stay that way.”
-(I was always particularly fond of that one.)
+He’d tell my sister, “You’re pretty two ways: pretty ugly and pretty likely to stay that way.” (for the record, we all knew my sister was and is a beauty, but as her little brother I was always particularly fond of that one.)
 And whenever a grandchild would get within ten feet of him, he’d say, “Glad to see you back!” and slap you on the back as hard as he could.
 Usually on a sunburned shoulder.

 What’s that?
-Oh yes, our therapist says we’re making great progress, now that we’re in our 30’s and 40’s.
+Oh yes, our therapist says we’re making great progress, now that we’re fully-grown adults.
 Thanks for asking.